warleyvods/warleyvods/README.md

 Hello, my name is Warley.

-With over 10 years of experience in the field of computing, I have traversed various domains such as Cloud, Infrastructure, Development, Networking, and Security.
-Currently, I am employed as a Software Engineer at Nubank.
-Prior to this, I contributed my skills and expertise at MercadoLivre for 3 years.
+With more than 10 years of experience in the computing area, I have worked in several domains such as Cloud, Infrastructure, Development, Networks and Security.
+I currently work as a Software Engineer at Nubank.
+Before that, I contributed my skills and knowledge to MercadoLibre for 3 years.

-Feel free to reach out if you have any questions or if you'd like to connect.
-Thank you!
+Feel free to get in touch if you have any questions or would like to connect.
+Thanks!

 I ❤️ Code